 Step 4: Drain the water from the soaking banana peels.
 Using a fork, press the tines down and shred banana peels lengthwise into thin strips with the interior of the banana skins facing you.

-Then, chop into small bite-sized pieces.
+Then, chop it into small bite-sized pieces.

 Step 5: Heat olive oil in a large skillet over medium heat.
 Add chopped onions and cook until translucent.

 Step 6: Add minced garlic, fresh ginger, and spices to the frying pan.
 Cook 30 seconds.

 Step 7: Add chopped banana peels to the mixture.
 Cook about 5 minutes.

 Step 8: Add coconut milk and cauliflower rice.
 Simmer about 5 minutes, or until banana peels are tender and cauliflower rice is cooked through.

 This vegan curry lasts about 5 days in an airtight container in the fridge.